Group 1 posts better-than-expected profit on strong U.S. market demand

-DETROIT, Oct 24 (Reuters) - Group 1 Automotive Inc posted a far better-than-expected quarterly profit on Thursday as strong U.S. demand offset weakness in other markets, sending shares soaring about 14%.
+DETROIT (Reuters) - Group 1 Automotive Inc (GPI.N) posted a far better-than-expected quarterly profit on Thursday as strong U.S. demand offset weakness in other markets, sending shares soaring about 14%.

 “Our achievement of new quarterly records for total revenue and adjusted EPS in a flat U.S. new vehicle sales market, as well as a U.K. market in political turmoil, is a testimony to the strong operating execution of our entire team - especially in the U.S.,” the No. 3 U.S. auto dealership group’s Chief Executive Earl Hesterberg said in a statement.